-19 Blepharitis Treatment Tips, Home Remedies, and Other Stats & Facts
+19 Inflamed Eyelid Tips, Home Remedies and Other Stats & Facts

-Blepharitis is inflammation of the eyelids, which often leads to red and swollen eyelids.
+Inflammation of the eyelids often leads to red and swollen eyelids and uncomfortable eyes.
 It is a very common condition which can occur at any age, however it is more prevalent in elderly individuals.
-The vast majority encounter flare-ups in symptoms followed by episodes without any side effects.
+The vast majority encounter flare-ups in symptoms followed by episodes without any major issues.
 It is not a contagious condition, although bacteria can be spread from person to person.
-When this bacteria spreads, it has the potential to cause everything from blepharitis to meibomian gland dysfunction (MGD), styes, and dry eye disease.

 Sebaceous gland blockage or eyelid dysfunction